Webinar: Tales from the top - the highs and lows of my Presidency

 Former College President, Professor Wendy Burn, talked about the three years of her Presidency.
 She described how her life changed beyond recognition and will highlight a selection of the major events and challenges of her Presidency.

-The lecture was followed by a live Q&A session hosted by the current College President, Dr Adrian James.
+The lecture was followed by a live Q&A session hosted by Dr Adrian James.

 Wendy was appointed as a Consultant Old Age Psychiatrist in Leeds in 1990 and currently works part-time in a community mental health team for older people and as the National Mental Health Clinical Advisor to Health Education England.